kej715/DtCyber/NOS1.3/README.md

 - **customize-sysui.job** : a job to modify the *SUI* command so that it will operate correctly for this NOS 1.3 distribution.

-The released deadstart tape used by `first-install.exp` was built using all of these jobs except **build-tieline-ibm.job**, so there is no need to run any of these jobs unless you want to modify the associated customizations, **or you want to modify the system to make TIELINE interoperate with JES2 or RSCS on MVS or VM/CMS instead of
+The released deadstart tape used by `first-install.js` was built using all of these jobs except **build-tieline-ibm.job**, so there is no need to run any of these jobs unless you want to modify the associated customizations, **or you want to modify the system to make TIELINE interoperate with JES2 or RSCS on MVS or VM/CMS instead of